Jacob A. Miller-Klugesherz (CV)

 Basketball | Cooking | Poetry

 6th generation Kansan, born and raised.
-1st cousins, 3 times removed to 34th U.S. President, Dwight D. Eisenhower
+1st cousins, 3 times removed to 34th U.S. President, Dwight D. Eisenhower, and eldest grandson of Wes Jackson.

 EDUCATION